MySQL Slow Query is the cPanel module developed by Artera’s technicians that will allow you to analyse and improve your site’s performance .

 The second report groups queries of the same type, showing: the number of executions recently carried out, the relative average execution and lock times, the average number of lines examined and sent.

-The analysis of these reports will allow you to monitor the database status and improve overall site performance thanks to maintenance activities such as emptying some tables that are no longer useful or performing some simple optimizations such as the application of indices or reviewing the scripts involved in running the queries.
+The analysis of these reports will allow you to monitor the database status and improve overall site performance thanks to maintenance activities such as emptying some tables that are no longer useful or performing some simple optimisations such as the application of indices or reviewing the scripts involved in running the queries.

 The module then takes care of dividing the information thus obtained based on the different shared hosting accounts cPanel and of showing each one their specific report.
 It is in this phase that the queries are normalised by eliminating the parameters to show the grouping of the same and average execution times in the final report.